Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Discussion and Outlook

 \section{Discussion and Outlook}

-We have introduced a class of quantum LDPC codes—\textit{tricycle codes}—that support constant-depth, single-shot preparation of logical magic states and show strong resilience to realistic circuit-level noise.
-We showed that these codes allow compact, constant depth preparation of high-magic states known as hypergraph magic states while maintaining competitive circuit-level noise suppression and a high threshold of $>0.4\%$.
+We have introduced a class of quantum LDPC codes—\textit{tricycle codes}—that support constant-depth, single-shot preparation of logical magic states and show strong resilience to realistic circuit-level noise with a high threshold of $>0.5\%$.
+We showed that certain families of tricycle codes allow compact, constant depth preparation of high-magic states known as hypergraph magic states.
 These hypermagic states in turn embed individually distillable $\overline{CCZ}$-type magic states, enabling universal quantum computation by using tricycle codes as magic state factories.
 The promising performance of these codes can be improved further along several directions.
 The asymmetry between the $X$ and $Z$ sectors of tricycle codes make them particularly advantageous for leveraging noise bias in entangling gate operations—a feature pervasive in leading experimental platforms~\cite{aliferis2009fault, bluvstein2025architectural, nigg2014quantum, shulman2012demonstration,bonillaataides2021thexzzx}.
 Additionally, loss and leakage errors—prevalent in many hardware architectures—represent another avenue for enhancing performance; recent work has shown that appropriate handling of such errors can be leveraged to further improve logical error rates~\cite{baranes2025leveraging,bluvstein2025architectural}.
 While our present analysis focuses on unbiased depolarizing noise and neglects loss errors, future studies integrating tailored noise bias exploitation and explicit loss-/leakage-leveraging strategies with these codes are likely to yield further gains and represent a compelling direction for subsequent research.
+Moreover, improved decoding methods would be beneficial as we observe over an order-of-magnitude gap in logical error rates between standard BP+OSD and BP+LSD decoders and an exact but exponentially expensive most-likely-error (MLE) decoder.
+Encouragingly, recent work has proposed new decoders that enhance performance while maintaining practical inference times~\cite{muller2025improved,bonillaataides2025neural,maan2025decoding,maurer2025realtime}.